-Before any step of manufacture can be undertaken in Australia, a manufacturer must apply for—and be issued with—a manufacturing licence from the APVMA.
+Before any step of manufacture can be undertaken in Australia, a manufacturer must apply for – and be issued with – a manufacturing licence from the APVMA.

 Before any step of manufacture can be undertaken in Australia, a manufacturer must apply for, and be issued with, a manufacturing licence from the APVMA.
 Licences are specific to sites, products and specific steps of manufacture, all of which are detailed in the scope of the licence and/or the licence conditions when a licence is issued.

-Diagram 1: Application process for manufacturing licences.
+Diagram 1: The application process for manufacturing licences.

 How to apply

 All applications for new licences are assessed by the APVMA in accordance with APVMA legislation.
-Part of this assessment includes a fit and proper person test which must be met before the APVMA can issue a manufacturing licence.
+Part of this assessment includes a fit and proper person test which must be met before the APVMA will issue a manufacturing licence.

 Nomination of key person (production and quality)

-- the production of the chemical products manufactured by or on behalf of the holder of the licence
+- production of the chemical products manufactured by or on behalf of the holder of the licence

-- the quality control measures that are, or are to be, employed in the manufacture of the chemical products.
+- quality control measures that are, or are to be, employed in the manufacture of the chemical products.

 The Agricultural and Veterinary Chemicals Code Regulations, the Agricultural and Veterinary Chemicals (Manufacturing Principles) Determination 2014 and the Australian Code of Good Manufacturing Practice for Veterinary Chemical Products describes the responsibilities associated with the key production and quality personnel.